Cloud Provisioning

 - pip install -r requirements.txt

-When your account in BlazeMeter allows you to use "Dedicated IPs" feature, you can enable it by setting in config file:
+When your account in BlazeMeter allows you to use the "Dedicated IPs" feature, enable it in your config file though the following setting:

 modules: